Cirrus Gateway Documentation

 Your organization will need to set up the API integrations with each social identity provider.
 Because people and organization units come and go, you may want to consider the following options when deciding how to set up your API integrations:

-1) Google, Facebook, and LinkedIn allow you to add more than one administrator for an application integration with their identities.
+1) Google and LinkedIn allow you to add more than one administrator for an application integration with their identities.

-2) Twitter, Weibo, and Microsoft allow only one account to administer the API integration
+2) Microsoft allows only one account to administer the API integration

 Record the account name used to set API integrations in the Cirrus Console